For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Explain that the Maintenance Loan isn't big enough

-If you're receiving less than the maximum amount of Maintenance Loan, it's important for your parents to know this so that they're aware of the government's expectation for them to contribute money.
+If you're receiving less than the maximum amount of Maintenance Loan, it's important for your parents to know this.
+You can then make them aware of the government's expectation for them to contribute money.

 This way, they'll know that you're not just asking for money for the sake of it.
 Instead, you're asking because, otherwise, your Maintenance Loan wouldn't stretch far enough.